psu/shortlet/README.md

 ### settings.html/.js/.css

-Extension settings HTML/CSS and persistence.
+Provide the extension settings page with HTML/CSS and code to access the persistant storage of the settings.

+---

-# You scrolled all the way down!
+## You scrolled all the way down!

-## Previous art
+### Previous art

 Nothing exists in vaccum.
 Shortlet is built from ideas I got when using the brilliant [Shortkeys browser extension](https://github.com/crittermike/shortkeys).
 [Alfred app](https://alfredapp.com) has been an inspiration for the command palette interface.

-## Guiding principles
+### Guiding principles

 - Use natural language.
 - Queues are cool.
 - Premature optimization is immature.

+---

+Pontus Sundén, 2025